 Switching to LEDs did indeed prove to reduce the factories temperature.
 The evidence shows that a switch to LED lighting reduced the temperature of the factory by over 4 degrees.
 This switch resulted in a boost in profits due to increased productivity, covering the cost of replacing the fluorescent lighting fixtures in just eight months.
-Not only that, but in a serious discussion worldwide over changing climate, manufacturing plants are a major source of energy consumption.
-As more and more factories switch to LED energy efficient lighting, we see this affecting the carbon footprint in a positive way.
+Continue reading “A switch to led lighting met amazing results in one Indian Factory” »

 It’s a great day at The Exit Light Company, and we’re happy to present our weekly safety meeting topic – Ladder Safety.
 At one point or another, your employees will use a ladder of some kind.
 Whether it is a small step ladder or 12 foot long straight ladder, safety is a concern, and prevention through awareness the best way to address it.